-5) The Response Guidelines determines reasonable and objective requirements for enactment of the Defensive Measures.
+5) The Response Guidelines determines reasonable and objective requirements for enactment of the defensive measures.

-The Response Guidelines is determined so that Defensive Measures will not be enacted unless reasonable and objective requirements for enactment are satisfied, as described in "(4) Response in the event of Large-Scale Purchase" and thereby a scheme to prevent arbitrary enactment by the Board of Directors is ensured.
+The Response Guidelines is determined so that defensive measures will not be enacted unless reasonable and objective requirements for enactment are satisfied, as described in "(4) Response in the event of Large-Scale Purchase," thereby ensuring a scheme to prevent arbitrary enactment by the Board of Directors.